compomics/moFF/README.md

 use `python moff_all.py -h`
 ```
 	--inputF		the folder containing input files
+	--inputtsv		specify the input file as a list separated by a space
+	--inputraw		specify the raw file as a list separated by space
   	--sample		filter based on regular expression to define the considered replicates
   	--ext			file extension for the input files
   	--log_file_name		a label name to use for the log file
   	--filt_width		width value for  the outlier  filtering
   	--out_filt		filtering (on/off) of the outlier in the training set
   	--weight_comb		combination weighting : 0 for no weight 1 for a weighted schema
-  	--input               the input file for identified MS2 peptides
   	--tol			the mass tollerance (ppm)
   	--rt_w			the rt windows for xic (minutes).
 Default value is  3  min
 	--rt_p			the time windows for the ms2 peptide/feature in apex (minutes).
 Default value is 0.2
 	--rt_p_match		the time windows for the matched features in apex ( minutes).
 Default value is 0.4
 	--raw_repo		the folder containing the raw files
 ```
 `python moff_all.py --inputF  f1_folder/   --raw_repo f1_folder/ --output_folder output_moff`

 The options are identifcal for both apex and MBR modules.
 The output for the latter (MBR) is stored in the folder f1_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.
-Log files for both algorithms are generated in the respective folders
+Log files for both algorithms are generated in the respective folders.

+You can also specify a list of input and raw files using:

+`python moff_all.py --inputtsv  f1_folder/input_file1.txt f1_folder/input_file2.txt   --inputraw f1_folder/input_file1.raw f1_folder/input_file2.raw --output_folder output_moff`

+Using `--inputtsv | --inputraw`  you can not filterted the input file using `--sample --ext` like in the case with `--inputF | --raw_repo`

 [Top of page](#moff)